-Recently, I've gotten quite a few questions about whether or not braces hurt.
+Recently, information pills I’ve gotten quite a few questions about whether or not braces hurt.
 A lot of the questions are from young people who will be getting braces very soon and are getting kind of nervous about whether or not the braces will hurt when they get them put on.

-To answer the question of whether or not braces hurt, I'm going to divide it into four sections below:
+To answer the question of whether or not braces hurt, order I’m going to divide it into four sections below:

 1 – Do braces hurt when they get put on?